-- 1. Unless otherwise stated, the emission factors used in calculating the environmental KPIs in this ESG Report are based on the "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the HKEx. - Intensity is calculated based on the area of Hong Kong office during the year amounting to 117.34 square meters.
+- 1. Unless otherwise stated, the emission factors used in calculating the environmental KPIs in this ESG Report are based on the "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the HKEx. - 2.
+Intensity is calculated based on the area of Hong Kong office during the reporting period amounting to 117.34 square meters (2021: 117.34 square meters).